harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ## Gifts

 The standard gift boost in StH is +4.
 There are very few disliked gifts, so most gifts will give either +2, +4, or +6 (with some exceptions, like Parsley).
-Forageables are the quickest and best gifts, so they are the go-to strategy in any%, but detailed gift charts can be found here.
+Forageables are the quickest and best gifts, so they are the go-to strategy in any%, but detailed gift charts can be found here (INSERT LINK).
 Some basic data on forageable boosts for every villager can be found below.

 | Villager | Berry | Herb | M. Herb | Flower | Walnut | Mushroom |
 | --- | --- | --- | --- | --- | --- | --- |